isklad/egon-api-documentation/method-list/egon-to-client/inventory-status-update.md

 ## Input parameters

-Data is created by associative field of stock cards, where key is the ID of stock card from client system and value is field with data for this card.
+Data is created by associative field of inventory cards, where key is the ID of inventory card from client system and value is field with data for this inventory card.

 | parameter                                                                                       |            | format    | descripton                                                            |
 |-------------------------------------------------------------------------------------------------|------------|-----------|-----------------------------------------------------------------------|